Bestrijdingsmiddelenatlas (BMA) - Pesticide Atlas of Dutch surface waters

-The corrected datasets and derived products of the Pesticide Atlas are at the heart of several research studies in the department Environmental Biology (EB):
+The corrected datasets and derived products of the Pesticide Atlas are at the heart of several research programmes of the Environmental Biology department:

-- 3A’s - Analysis: trend & time series analysis, spatial analysis, big data analysis (e.g. improving relationships land use & pesticides in surface waters)
+- 3A’s - Analysis: trend & time series analysis, spatial analysis, big data analysis.
+This includes, for example, analyses that improve our understanding of the relationship between land use and pesticides in surface waters;

-- Improving monitoring design in time and space in relation to improved governmental environmental risk procedures (e.g. use data of relevant biological periods/seasons)
+- Improving monitoring design in time and space to develop improved governmental environmental risk procedures (e.g. accounting for relevant biological periods/seasons);

-- Improve dataflow: from monitoring by waterboards to maps of standard exceedances in the Pesticde Atlas by using api-s, cloud and web services.
+- Improve dataflow: using api, cloud and web services to efficiently move from monitoring by water boards to maps of standard exceedances in the Pesticide Atlas.